psionman/psionman_set/wx_python/wxpython_from_scratch.md

 ---
     layout: page
-    title:  "Wx Python from scratch"
+    title:  ''
 ---

+### Wx Python From Scratch

 Welcome to Wx Python from scratch: a series of short lessons designed to get you up and running with Wx Python.
 It assumes a working knowledge of Python.

 1. [Introduction]({{ site.baseurl }}{% link wx_python/introduction.md %})